services

 Solving painful penetrative sex

-Whether you’re struggling to have penetrative sex with a partner or you’re too nervous to even try, you’ve come to the right place.
+Whether you’re having trouble with penetrative sex or too nervous to try, you’ve come to the right place.

-Painful penetrative sex affects 1 in 5 females, and many don’t realize that it’s treatable.
-Some of the common conditions that cause painful penetrative sex are vaginismus (the inability to penetrate due to contraction of the pelvic floor muscles around the vaginal opening) and dyspareunia (painful vaginal penetration in the absence of disease).
-With these conditions, you may feel like your partner’s penis hit a wall, or you don’t want to be touched, or you can only be in certain sexual position.
+Painful penetrative sex affects 1 in 5 females, and many aren’t aware that it’s treatable.
+Some common conditions causing painful penetrative sex include vaginismus (inability to penetrate due to contraction of the pelvic floor muscles around the vaginal opening) and dyspareunia (pain during vaginal penetration without any underlying disease).
+With these conditions, you may feel like your partner’s penis hits a wall, or you may not want to be touched, or you might only be comfortable in certain sexual positions.

-You might worry that treatment will be awkward, but I am an expert in making you feel comfortable and safe.
+You might worry that treatment will be awkward, but I am an expert at making you feel comfortable and safe.

-In one of my blogs, “How Compassionate Inquiry Has Enriched My Work and Life”, I talked about how my Compassionate Inquiry training has allowed me to bring safety, compassion, and insight into my client interactions, which allows for healing to occur.
-I will take the time to learn about your pain and determine whether it might be associated with an event such as childbirth, menopause, or trauma, or whether it might be due to a hyperactive pelvic floor from habitual tension holding.
+Through my personal experience with pelvic health issues and trauma-informed care training, I have been able to bring safety, compassion, and insight into my client interactions, which fosters healing.
+I will take the time to understand your pain and determine if it relates to an event such as childbirth, menopause, trauma, or if it results from a hyperactive pelvic floor caused by habitual tension.
 There is no such thing as TMI (too much information) when it comes to this work.

-Your treatment plan will be personalized to your symptoms, circumstances, and goals and may include:
+Your treatment plan will be tailored to your symptoms, circumstances, and goals, and may include:

 Manual therapy to relieve pelvic floor pain or tension